gbapeter/Customers-Churn-Analysis-with-SQL/README.md

 ```
 The highest churn rate (53%) was observed in the Elderly (people aged between 56 and 65) followed by the Middle Aged (people aged between 46 and 55) with a churn rate of 49% and a tie of 45% in Adults (people aged between 36 and 45) and Young Adults (people aged between 18 and 35).
 This shows that the potential of a customer churning increases as he ages.
 The company can lower churn rate by launching campaigns to target young adults to attract customers with lower tendencies to churn or offering suitable incentives to retain older customers.
 ## Churn Rate by Tenure
-Here is the query I used to find the churn rate by Tenure
+Here is the query I used to find the churn rate by tenure.
 ```SQL
 WITH tenure_groups AS (SELECT customerid, CASE
             WHEN tenure BETWEEN 1 AND 15 THEN 'Newcomers'